 Welcome to the fourth day of our week-long series on creating and sending effective personalized cold emails.
 Today we’re going to cover campaign setup.

 If you missed it, check out our previous posts on choosing the right tool for your cold email campaign, defining campaign goals, and effective email copy.
-We want to hear from you!
-Please email us your questions and share your cold email experiences with us on Twitter.

 Basic Campaign Setup